arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

     ---

     **NOTE:**
-    You may need to wait for a minute or two while the Cloudera Manager is initialized.
+    Again. you may need to wait for a minute or two while the Cloudera Manager is initialized.

     ---